pull-vert/kotlin-utf8-string/README.md

 The concept of character in computing is therefore ambiguous, or at least confusing, so we use it with care.
 To make things dependable, there are normalization techniques that guarantee that a given character is always represented by the same code points, but that subject takes us too far off the topic.
-**kotlin-inline-string do not offer normalization** for now.
+**kotlin-utf8-string do not offer normalization** for now.

-kotlin-inline-string defines the ```CodePoint``` type as an inline class that wraps an Int, so programs can be clear when an integer value represents a code point.
+kotlin-utf8-string defines the ```CodePoint``` type as an inline class that wraps an Int, so programs can be clear when an integer value represents a code point.
 Moreover, you can easily get the CodePoint from a character constant as follow

 ```kotlin